Frequently Asked Questions

 - Exhibitions and installations

-- Family swims and community events
+- Community gatherings and social events

 Is the festival accessible?